npapernot/buffer-overflow-attack/README.md

 We now need to craft the `badfile` file that will be read by this vulnerable program 'stack' and stored in the buffer, which will be overflowed.
-The file `exploit.c` contains initial code that I completed in order to dump the buffer that will be read by the vulnerable program.
+The file `exploit.c` contains code that dumps the buffer that will be read by the vulnerable program.
 The code is well commented and should be fairly understandable and leverages sample code provided in the paper by alephOne.

 To demonstrate the buffer flow attack, we run the following commands: